KaBOOMochka/No_Iteration_limit_mod_for_Noita/README.md

-Copy or move "InfIteration" from the rar file to Noita mod folder.
+Copy or move "InfIteration" from zip file to Noita mod folder.